offensive-packaging/documentation/llvm-defaults/index.md

               STV_DEFAULT symbols shouldn't be bound to definitions within the shared object even if they would otherwise be due to -Bsymbolic , -Bsymbolic-functions or --dynamic-list

+      --export-dynamic-symbol-list=file
+              Read a list of dynamic symbol patterns from file.
+Apply --export-dynamic-symbol on each pattern.

       --fatal-warnings
               Treat warnings as errors.